-- 2.1 We apply a non-compliance decision framework to ensure a structured approach to determining what actions we take in response to any non-compliance and its impact on people's health and well-being outcomes.
-The framework consists of three stages: - stage 1 Determining if a provider is non-compliant and its impact on people's outcomes - stage 2 Assessing our response to non-compliance - stage 3 Determining the appropriate action
+2.1.
+We apply a decision-making framework to ensure a structured approach to determining what actions are required in response to any failings we find and the impact these are having on people's well-being outcomes.
+The framework consists of three stages: